zhaoyutong43210/YIGdata/README.md

 Use without permission is only provide to the members of Group Hu, including past memeber, current member.
 Any other use need get the permission from the aurthor.

+Thanks to all memeber in the group.
+Hope these codes can accelerate your research and make you life easier.

 Yutong Zhao
 Dec 20th 2019.